 Midaxo also offers Pipeline Plus, a product they describe as a “lightweight” CRM.
-However, this product lacks relationship intelligence and automation capabilities that can save your team hundreds of hours annually.
+However, it lacks relationship intelligence and automation capabilities that can save your team hundreds of hours annually.

-If your firm specializes in closing smaller transactions and can solely rely on Midaxo as their tech stack, it might make sense since all your use cases can be addressed by Midaxo.
+If your firm specializes in closing smaller and less complex transactions and can solely rely on Midaxo as its tech stack, it might make sense since Midaxo can address all your use cases.

-If, on the other hand, your firm focuses on more complex transactions with dozens of stakeholders, you will have to look elsewhere.
+If, on the other hand, your firm focuses on more complex deals with dozens of stakeholders, you will be better off looking elsewhere.

 Common complaints from Midaxo users include: